fourctv/FourDRESTApi/README.md

 Of course you need to enable and activate 4D Web Server on your application.

+This is a 4D V16 Component, so it must be installed on a 4D V16 compatible database structure.

 This 4D Component has a companion [Angular Typescript](http://angular.io) library ([**JS44D LIbrary**](https://github.com/fourctv/JS44D/)) that can be used as the middle man between Angular2 apps and a 4D backend.
 The **JS44D library** and documentation can be found [here](https://github.com/fourctv/JS44D/).

 # Table of Contents